Islam in Assam: Discrimination against Bengali 'Miya' Muslims

+In August 2024, after a rape case in Dihing by where convicts were from Miya Community, various organisations, including the All Tai Ahom Students Union (ATASU), Asomiya Yuva Manch, Bir Lachit Sena, Garia Maria Desi Jatiya Parishad (representing Indigenous Assamese Muslims), and others, issued an ultimatum for the "Miya" people to leave Upper Assam.
+Assam CM Himanta Biswa Sarma sparked controversy by stating in the Assembly that he wouldn't be able to maintain law and order if people from Lower Assam moved to Upper Assam against the wishes of the indigenous population, highlighting ethnic tensions rather than religious ones.
+On 3 September 2024, approximately 28 Miya Muslims were placed in a detention camp in Assam.

+In July 2025, approximately 14000 Bengali Muslims were forcibly evicted in Dhubai.

 Illegal immigration

-Census of India between (2001-2011) have shown that Bengali Muslim population grows 5-7% in Assam specially in the bordering districts over the past decade.
+Census of India between (2001-2011) have shown that Bengali Muslim population grows 15-17% in Assam specially in the bordering districts over the past decade.
 In February 2020, the Assam Minority Development Board announced plans to segregate illegal Bengali Muslim immigrants from the indigenous Muslims of the state, though some have expressed problems in identifying an indigenous Muslim person.
 According to the board, there are 1.4 crore (14 million) Muslims in the state, of which 10 million are of Bengali origin, and rest are Indian origin indigenous Assamese.
 Allegedly that the number of 'illegal Bangladeshis' in Assam of all religions is about 1 crore (10 million) and are scattered across the length and breadth of the state.
 A report reveals that out of total 33 districts in Assam, Bangladeshis dominate almost 15 districts of Assam.
-Several people reveal that Bangladeshi roumers made them specially Muslims victimized of "D" voters.
+Several people reveal that Bangladeshi roumers made them specially Muslims victimised of "D" voters.
 This is even more problematic when names have been left out even after included on draft NRC by providing proper legacy papers.